How to Use Anchor Tag in HTML with Examples

 Relative URLs work better when you link to pages within your website.
 These come in two types:

-1. Root-relative paths - These start with a forward slash and link from your domain's root:
+1. Root-relative paths - Start with a forward slash and link from your domain's root:

 <a href="/products/new-arrivals.html">See New Products</a>

-2. Document-relative paths - These link from your current document's location:
+2. Document-relative paths - Link from your current document's location:

 <a href="../contact.html">Contact Us</a>